patrickocoffeyo/distill/README.md

 distiller to process a given field, and add it to the array of processed fields with the key as specified in the `property_name` parameter.
-This function also takes a settings array, which gets passed into the processor class and allows one to pass context that affects how the field value should be processed.
+This function also takes a settings array, which gets passed into the processor class and allows one to pass context to the processor function.
-- `setAllFields()`: Tells the distiller that all fields should be formatted and returned using the sensible defaults.
+- `setAllFields()`: Tells the distiller that all fields should be formatted and returned.
 - `getFieldValues()`: Returns the array of field data that has been extracted from the given entity and processed by the distiller.